 Both digital and traditional ethnography offer a greater depth of data than other approaches.
 While a survey may allow you to study and research more people, ethnography gets to the heart of the research.
 The amount of data collected through ethnographic research gives businesses full transparency from the participants.
 Online methods can also contain and store more data than previously.

 Ethnography isn’t for every research project.
+Like any type of research, there are strengths and limitations of ethnography.
 Here are a few aspects to keep in mind when considering ethnographic research:

 Ethnography Requires Time

-Whether you choose traditional ethnographic research or an online approach, this method takes time.
-You are observing for at least three hours and this is only one person while a focus group you are talking to 6-8 people over a two-hour time span.
+Whether you choose traditional ethnographic research or an online approach, one of the biggest limitations of ethnographic research is that this method takes time.
+You are observing for at least three hours and this is only one person, while with a focus group you are talking to 6-8 people over a two-hour time span.
 If you are on a tight timeframe, you may want to consider another approach or adjust your deadlines.

 Creating a Normal Environment Isn’t Always Easy

 Consumers aren’t used to being watched in their own home.
 That is why it is important to be there a long enough time, so they forget you are there!
 Even with digital approaches, participants may be mindful of cameras or moderators, which may affect how they behave and skew your results.
-However, with the right team of researchers and even digital methods, this challenge is often easy to overcome.
+However, with the right team of researchers and even digital methods, this limitation of ethnographic research is often easy to overcome.

 It’s More Difficult to Recruit